sahasyadav/Web-Calculator/README.md

 This calculator project demonstrates the integration of front-end web technologies to create a practical, interactive application.
 It's suitable for users who need quick access to basic calculations in a web browser.

-Would you like me to elaborate on any specific aspect of the project?